magpylib/magpylib/docs/examples/plot_03_display_styling.md

 +++

 Style properties can also be set for any Magpylib object instance.
-Note that the object family which is required for the default styles is not present when setting invidual styles.
+Note that the object family specifier such as _magnet_ or _current_ which is required for the default styles is omitted when setting invidual styles.

 For example setting the default magnetization north color is set a the family level as:
 ```python